 ORCID iD 0000-0003-1315-6584.

-He is a member of the editorial board of Creative Writing Studies; and a member of Literature Wales.
-He was the Chair of the English-language Panel for the 2012 Wales Book of the Year Award.
+He is a member of the editorial board of Creative Writing Studies; and was the Chair of the English-language Panel for the 2012 Wales Book of the Year Award.

 Before that Dr Jordan completed his MA thesis in 1993 at the Institute of Historical Studies, University of College London, before moving to UWE as a research associate on the Bristol Historical Databases Project.
 In 1999 Dr Jordan gained a postgraduate teaching qualification at the University of Keele; subsequently he was employed at UWE as Senior Co-ordinator for E-Learning before moving to the Department of Humanities at Cardiff Metropolitan University.